 Making sense of terms and labels.

 These are the logos and terms behind the certification schemes outlined in the above table.
-It’s not an exhaustive list of the brands behind chicken meat products but instead a snapshot of some of the most common accreditation labels you’re likely to see in the supermarket.
+It’s not an exhaustive list of the brands behind egg products but instead a snapshot of some of the most common accreditation labels you’re likely to see in the supermarket.

-Certified organic chicken products come from chickens kept on farms which exceed standards in the best free range facilities.
-However, simply the word ‘organic’ on packaging can sometimes mislead people to think the welfare of chickens meets certified organic standards — when it may simply mean that chickens are fed organic feed.
-These logos on the packaging indicate that the chickens were raised on a certified organic free range farm.
+Certified organic eggs come from hens kept on farms which meet and exceed standards of the best free range facilities.
+However, simply the word ‘organic’ on an egg carton can sometimes mislead people to think the welfare of hens meets certified organic standards — when it may merely mean that hens in barns are fed organic grains.

 These are some of the logos that indicate that the hens are raised on a certified organic farm.

 Hens in barn laid housing systems are not confined in cages so they can move around.
 However, high stocking densities can restrict their ability to move freely and exercise.
 Being confined indoors also restricts their freedom to perform natural behaviours that provide quality of life.
 Barn laid eggs may also be labelled as ‘cage free’.